Vic Rowen: San Francisco State

 In Rowen's first years with the program, San Francisco State was a west-coast small college football powerhouse, winning eight Far Western Conference titles before 1967.
 This early success lead his team to attract a great deal of football talent to the university and San Francisco State was well known for its football during this time.
 All of that changed during the student strike of 1968, which crippled football at SFSU.

 San Francisco State did not have a winning season between 1973 and when the program was cancelled in 1995.
 While noted for producing outstanding players and coaches who would go on to win with other programs, San Francisco State football under Rowen's later years was not as successful as other Division II college football teams.

 Rowen was also the president of the American Football Coaches Association in 1986.

 Family

 Rowen's son, Keith Rowen, coached in the National Football League (NFL) with various teams for over 25 years.

+Rowan's daughter Elise Rowan became a nurse and is now pursuing being an attorney.